Kallangur

 Health performance in Kallangur is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Kallangur faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Multiple health conditions impact both younger and older age groups.
-Private health cover is low at approximately 48% of Kallangur's total population (~11,283 people), compared to Greater Brisbane's 55.8% and the national average of 55.7%.
+A variety of health conditions affect both younger and older age groups.
+Private health cover is low, at approximately 48% of Kallangur's total population (~11,506 people), compared to Greater Brisbane's 55.8% and the national average of 55.7%.

-Mental health issues and asthma are the most common conditions, affecting 12.1% and 9.6% of residents respectively.
-However, 61.8% of residents report having no medical ailments, compared to Greater Brisbane's 69.2%.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 12.1% and 9.6% of residents respectively.
+However, 61.8% of Kallangur residents claim to be completely clear of medical ailments, compared to Greater Brisbane's 69.2%.
 The working-age population faces notable health challenges due to elevated chronic condition rates.
-Kallangur has a higher proportion of residents aged 65 and over at 16.2%, with 3,811 people in this age group, compared to Greater Brisbane's 15.2%.
-Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.
+Kallangur has 15.7% of residents aged 65 and over (3,766 people).
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health